-Two years later I started a journey with Young Living.
-And while I didn’t continue walking through that door that other’s were helping to open for me, it opened my eyes to how life should really be- friendships, being intentional with what you feed your mind and your body, and helping others do the same.
+Two years later in 2014 I started a journey with Young Living, and while I didn’t continue walking through that door that other’s were helping to open for me, it opened my eyes to how life should really be- friendships, being intentional with what you feed your mind and your body, and helping others do the same.
 It has taken a few years to fully grasp what was being handed to me and I’ve missed the mark where I could have grown even more had I just focused, but I 100% believe that was my learning curve.
 Babies don’t always walk the first time.
 Why should we think that other milestones are any different?

 Something else I kept noticing in my social media feeds, is that I wasn’t alone.
 There are so many moms out there just like me trying to be the “perfect” mom when there simply is no such thing.
 You can see their tired eyes and weary smiles in their photos.
 I wish I could reach out and hug every single one of them and tell them that they are wonderful moms.
 My hope is that this little adventure is like doing just that.
 This is my encouragement for you to keep going.
 Keep trying.
 Pick your battles.
 Win your life back.